 Data modeling and management tools

-These are some of the most common tools used with Azure Analysis Services and SQL Server Analysis Services, and now supported by Power BI Premium datasets:
+Listed below are some of the most common tools used with Azure Analysis Services and SQL Server Analysis Services, and now supported by Premium datasets:

 Visual Studio with Analysis Services projects – Also known as SQL Server Data Tools, or simply SSDT, is an enterprise grade model authoring tool for Analysis Services tabular models.
 Analysis Services projects extensions are supported on all Visual Studio 2017 and later editions, including the free Community edition.
-Extension version 2.9.6 or higher is required to deploy tabular models to a Premium workspace.
-When deploying to a Premium workspace, the model must be at the 1500 or higher compatibility level.
+Extension version 2.9.14 or higher is required to deploy tabular models to a Premium workspace.
+When deploying, the model must be at the 1500 or higher compatibility level.
 XMLA read-write is required on the datasets workload.
 To learn more, see Tools for Analysis Services.

 SQL Server Management Studio (SSMS) - Supports DAX, MDX, and XMLA queries.
 Perform fine-grain refresh operations and scripting of dataset metadata by using the Tabular Model Scripting Language (TMSL).
 Read-only is required for query operations.
 Read-write is required for scripting metadata.
-Requires SSMS version 18.4 or above.
+Requires SSMS version 18.8 or higher.
 Download here.

 SQL Server Profiler – Installed with SSMS, this tool provides tracing and debugging of dataset events.
-While officially deprecated for SQL Server, Profiler continues to be included in SSMS and remains supported for Analysis Services and Power BI Premium.
-XMLA read-only is required.
+While officially deprecated for SQL Server, Profiler continues to be included in SSMS and remains supported for Analysis Services and Power BI.
+Requires SQL Server Profiler version 18.8 or higher.
+User must specify the dataset (initial catalog) when connecting with the XMLA endpoint.
 To learn more, see SQL Server Profiler for Analysis Services.

 Power BI Report Builder - A tool for authoring paginated reports.
 Create a report definition that specifies what data to retrieve, where to get it, and how to display it.
 You can preview your report in Report Builder and then publish your report to the Power BI service.
 XMLA read-only is required.
 To learn more, see Power BI Report Builder.